By Ben

 minute read

-This isn't just a city to visit; it's a place to be experienced.
+This is a place to be experienced.

 Let's set off on our urban adventure.